melodyshin/melodyshin.github.io/howto/howto_install_git_server.md

 ls -al ~/.ssh --> check id_rsa,id_rsa.pub,authorized_keys
 ```

-> If any git client want to connect this git server without prompting any password
+> If any git client want to connect this git server without prompting any password<br>
->  then do the same thing on the client's node
+>  then do the same thing on the client's node<br>
 >  and add client's public key(id_rsa.pub) at the end of server's "authorized_keys" file

 ```